Skip to main content

 How to see the Sandhill Cranes

 The Crane Trust Nature & Visitor Center is your headquarters for the spring migration of the sandhill cranes.
 Their guided viewing blind tours are designed to get you as close to the cranes as possible without disturbing them.
 VIP experiences are also available with lodging provided by the Crane Trust in newly constructed cabins.
-A handicapped-accessible footbridge tour overlooks a smaller channel of the Platte River on the trust property
+A handicapped-accessible footbridge tour overlooks a smaller channel of the Platte River on the trust property.

 Download a self-guided sandhill crane tour map

 For a more customizable and longer crane-viewing experience, the Crane Cabin Retreat is available on one of the best stretches of river for crane viewing in the central flyway.
+In addition to the cabin, there is a photo blind in the river and guided tours on the rivers edge — available to all groups, not just cabin guests.

 Proud member of the Nebraska Flyway Partnership.